withastro/docs/src/pages/en/guides/deploy/aws.md

 [AWS](https://aws.amazon.com/) is a full-featured web app hosting platform that can be used to deploy an Astro site.

 Deploying your project to AWS requires using the [AWS console](https://aws.amazon.com/console/).
 (Most of these actions can also be done using the [AWS CLI](https://aws.amazon.com/cli/)).
-This guide will walk you through the steps to deploy your site to AWS from the most basic method then adding more services on top to improve cost efficiency and performance.
+This guide will walk you through the steps to deploy your site to AWS starting with the most basic method.
+Then, it will demonstrate adding additional services to improve cost efficiency and performance.

 ## S3 static website hosting